roger-lem/NYC-election-districts/README.md

 Hello!
 This is a table of all the NYC Election Districts (read: precincts)!
 I synthesized it based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).

-According the BoE, it's current for the June 2021 primary.
+According the BoE's Candidate Records Unit, it's current for the June 2021 primary.

 ## Columns
 | Election District  | County | Borough | Assembly District | City Council District |